Victricius: Life

 He was accused of heresy but was defended by Pope Innocent I and received from Innocent the important decretal of the Liber Regularum.

 De Laude Sanctorum

 In 396, Ambrose of Milan sent Victricius (as well as Paulinus of Nola and others) some relics of Vitalis and Agricola.
 Victricius wrote a sermon, De Laude Sanctorum (On the Praise of the Saints), celebrating the arrival of the relics from Italy.
 He mentions that he had been away from Rouen (396), as he had been requested to travel to Britain to help resolve some doctrinal issues.
 Victricius describes Britain as a wild and hostile place dealing with paganism and heresy in contrast with Italy with its abundance of holy sites and relics of martyrs.

+Victricius welcomes the arriving relics and names the (relics of) saints who are already present in Rouen: John the Baptist, Andrew, Thomas, Gervasius and Protasius, Agricola, and Euphemia.